Clinical Trials in India | Clinical Trial Management

 Recent Developments in Clinical Trials

 India has seen a surge in trials for innovative treatments such as gene therapies, personalized medicine, and vaccines.
-The COVID-19 pandemic further underscored India’s capabilities, with the country playing a key role in vaccine development and testing.
+The COVID-19 pandemic showed India’s strengths.
+The country played an important role in making and testing vaccines.

 Best Practice for Compliance

-1. Attach qualified personnel: Experienced investigators and clinical research organizations (CRO).
+1. Attach qualified personnel: Experienced investigators and clinical research tr organizations (CRO).

 2. Make sure openness: Provide clear and detailed trial information to participants and regulatory bodies.